TheReaper62/Detapro/README.md

 ## License

 `detapro` was created by TheReaper62.
-It is licensed under the terms of the MIT license.
+It is licensed under the terms of the GPL3 license.